HPInc/printos-box-api-samples/javascript/README.md

 Run on the command line using:
 > node app.js

 Before you can run the code, you need to provide the Key/Secret in app.js.
 There are two baseUrls provided.
-Uncomment the one that your Key/Secret was created/provided in (this is typically https://printos.api.hp.com ).
+Uncomment the one that your Key/Secret was created/provided in (by default this is https://printos.api.hp.com ).

 If you are running behind a web proxy you should run the program with a -p={web proxy}:{port} argument like this:
 > node app.js -p=http://web-proxy:8080